ENSATecnologia/ENSABrew-100A/README.md

 | <img src="https://i.imgur.com/YJ3ojm1.png" width="280"> |

 ## Programmers
 Select your microcontroller in the boards menu, then select the clock frequency.
-You'll have to hit *"Burn bootloader"* in order to set the correct fuses and upload the correct bootloader.
-Make sure you connect an ISP programmer, and select the correct one in the *"Programmers"* menu.
+You'll have to hit **Burn bootloader** in order to set the correct fuses and upload the correct bootloader.
+Make sure you connect an **ISP programmer**, and select the correct one in the **Programmers** menu.
 For time critical operations an external oscillator is recommended.